confact/CrIRCd/README.md

 # Circed - IRCD (deamon) in Crystal

-This an crystal IRC server made to follow the spec over time.
+This is an crystal IRC server made to follow the spec over time.
 Right now it is not 100% supporting the spec and is not recommended for production.

 ## What you can do now:
 * let user connect
 * Send MOTD and stats to the user
 * PING/PONG with disconnection after 10 unanswered PINGS.
+* send Peer to peer message between users.

 ## Plan to have:
 * Channels